ebrehault/slides/plone/ploneconf-2017-keynote.md

 # Presenter Notes

+Of course, for those who discover Plone today, it might look like it always has been that way, I mean this large stack.

+But for the rest us, it is more like a saga....

 <a href="../teststarwars.mp4" target="_new">Open</a>

-For those who discover Plone today, it might look like it always has been that way.
-For the rest us, it is more like a saga....

 A long time ago, in a GitHub organization far, far away....